Free Face Mask Pattern and Tutorial - updated!

 Most importantly, I hope you're all staying safe, keeping busy and being creative.

-Click on the link to check out the latest UK government advice on STAYING SAFE OUTSIDE YOUR HOME!
+Click on the link to check out the latest UK government advice on STAYING SAFE OUTSIDE YOUR HOME! and especially the section on face coverings!

 UPDATE 1: HOW TO INSERT A WIRE FOR THE NOSE BRIDGE!